-If you are injured or recovering from a strenuous workout, you can use your iPhone and Apple Watch to detect the progress of your recovery.
+If you are injured or recovering from a strenuous workout, you can use your iPhone to detect your recovery progress.
 This is particularly true if the injury has impacted your ability to walk with ease.

 - How to download Apple Fitness+ classes and play them offline